DEFRA/water-abstraction-team/releasing/sign_off.md

 The development team will then review the changes made to decide whether a major, minor, or patch version bump is needed.

-> The individual repos making up a release candidate can potentially be updated in different ways -- the UI may only receive a patch version but another part could be a minor update, for example.
+> The individual repos making up a release candidate can potentially be versioned in different ways; the UI repo only needs a patch but the Import repo is deemed to be a minor update, for example.

 ## Bump version